jedisct1/libsodium-doc/public-key_cryptography/sealed_boxes.md

 ## Purpose

-Sealed boxes are designed to anonymously send messages to a recipient given its public key.
+Sealed boxes are designed to anonymously send messages to a recipient given their public key.

-Only the recipient can decrypt these messages, using its private key.
-While the recipient can verify the integrity of the message, it cannot verify the identity of the sender.
+Only the recipient can decrypt these messages using their private key.
+While the recipient can verify the integrity of the message, they cannot verify the identity of the sender.

-A message is encrypted using an ephemeral key pair, whose secret part is destroyed right after the encryption process.
+A message is encrypted using an ephemeral key pair, with the secret key being erased right after the encryption process.

-Without knowing the secret key used for a given message, the sender cannot decrypt its own message later.
-And without additional data, a message cannot be correlated with the identity of its sender.
+Without knowing the secret key used for a given message, the sender cannot decrypt the message later.
+Furthermore, without additional data, a message cannot be correlated with the identity of its sender.

 ## Usage